-Local community food growing has many benefits and, as such, is supported by Leeds City Council.
+Local community food growing has many benefits and is supported by Leeds City Council.

 If you are interested in growing your own food or getting involved in a local community food growing project but don't have a garden, there are a several ways to go about it:

-- Hire an allotment (see the allotments page in related pages below)
+- Hire an allotment (see the allotments page in related pages)

 - Find an alternative piece of land to grow food on.